shaloo/docs.arcana/docs/auth/onboard/near.md

 Just a single line of code!

-### Option 1: Onboarding via plug-and-Play Login UI
+### Option 1: Onboarding via plug-and-play Login UI

 After successfully integrating the app with the {{config.extra.arcana.sdk_name}}, make sure the `AuthProvider` is successfully initialized.
 Then simply add a single line of code, call to the `connect` function of the {{config.extra.arcana.sdk_name}} and enable the built-in plug-and-play login UI in the app when a user clicks a button to log in: